 How can I view my application and its status?

-Log into the Bureau of Health Workforce (BHW) Customer Service Portal to view your application status.
-You can also download a copy of your application, supporting documents, and completed EVs.
+Log into your My BHW Account to view your application status.
+You can download a copy of your application, supporting documents, and completed EVs.

 Can I make edits after I submit my application?

-Once you submit the online application, you may make edits, upload new documents, etc. You must make all final edits and resubmit your final, complete application by the application deadline.
+After you submit the online application, you can make edits and upload new documents.
+You must make all edits, certify, and resubmit your final, complete application by the application deadline.
+We will not consider applications in an "In Progress" status for an award.

 Can I withdraw my application?

-Yes, you may withdraw your application from consideration any time before the Secretary of Health & Human Services (HHS), or their designee, signs the contract.
-Please reference the Application and Program Guidance (PDF - 650 KB) for additional information.
+Yes, you may withdraw your application at any time before the Secretary of Health and Human Services (HHS), or their designee, signs the contract.

 How do you evaluate me?

-We use selection factors and funding priorities to evaluate you and determine who receives awards.
+We review all applications after the application deadline closes.
+We use selection factors and funding priorities to evaluate each application and make award decisions.

-If you become an award finalist, we will email you and ask that you log into the BHW Customer Service Portal.
+If you become an award finalist, we will email you by September 30.
+You must log into your My BHW Account to confirm:

 Note: You must respond by the deadline we provide in the Confirmation of Interest email.